z390development/z390/doc/design/zVSAM/zVSAM_V2_Design_File_Structure.md

 Notes:
 1. `Opt` indicates that Free Space is an optional element on the indicated block type.
 2. An RRN map is present in the Prefix Block of a RRDS cluster only.
+3. The record data area may contain records and Displaced Record Pointers.

+Displaced Record Pointers may be created when:
+- a record is lengthened such that it no longer fits on the block
+- a spanned record, too large to fit on a single block, is created
+- when a KSDS block needs to be split, zVSAM decides whether to create Displaced Record Pointers, or to assign changed XLRA values to the records being split off the block that is being split.

 ### ESDS Data Organization